prasadrajacode/html_webcomponent/README.md

 # html_webcomponent
-This repository have the basic HTML web component.
+This repository has the basic HTML5 web component along with its life cycle methods and shell page.